TheCloudMage/terraform-aws-kms-module/README.md

 ###########################################################################
-# Optional AWS-KMS-Module Module Vars:
+# Optional terraform-aws-kms-module Module Vars:
 #-------------------------------------------------------------------------#
 # The following variables have default values already set by the module.  #
 # They will not need to be included in a project root module variables.tf #